Top ten tips for remaining psychologically resilient

 Tip 5: Know your early signs of stress.

 Resilience is not about being strong all the time and never feeling pressure or stress.
-It’s about knowing when you start to feel stressed and using techniques to help you stay in control, e.g., deep breathing, exercise, and talking to family and friends about how you are feeling.
-To help with this, it is helpful to be aware of the early signs of stress.
+It’s about knowing when you are starting to feel stressed and using techniques to help keep in control, e.g., deep breathing, exercising, and talking to family and friends about how you are feeling.
+To help with this it is useful to be aware of what your early signs of stress are.
 Early signs tend to occur in four areas:

 Physical.
-Generally, more people show physical signs as they start to feel stressed.
-This can be headaches, neck and shoulder pain, or digestive problems.
+Generally, more people have some physical signs when they are starting to feel stressed.
+This can be headaches, neck and shoulder pain, or digestion problems.

 Emotional.
-When under stress, people can feel angry, frustrated and/or have a low mood.
+When under stress, people can feel angry, frustrated and/or have low mood.

 Behaviour.
 Behaviour can change; people can lose their temper more frequently or have trouble sleeping.